 Another interesting thing to notice, too, is that many colleges do not require a minimum number of credits even close to what the states require for high school graduation.
 This can also be very relieving.
 Frankly, I don’t know why we even care about state requirements for high school graduation.
 I mean, they’re fine to use as a reference or starting point, but it seems to me that when planning high school we tend to forget one of the great perks of homeschooling — the fact that we are in charge.
 We can decide how many credits our child needs to graduate and what courses he is required to take.
 We don’t have to follow what the public school does in any regard, much less this one.
 Let’s not make it more complicated than it needs to be.
 (Obviously, we do need to follow the homeschool laws in our state, but these are usually much different from public school requirements.)

-I believe doing this little bit of research will ease some of the fear about homeschooling high school.
+I believe doing this little bit of research will ease much of the fear about homeschooling high school.
 When we know what colleges expect, we can plan to achieve that.
 It is not something we need to go into blind.
 Colleges do not have some magical hidden process by which they decide on the fitness of their applicants.
-It’s all there in black and white, written in their catalogs.
+It’s all there in black and white.
+Take a look for yourself!

 And if you need help finding the information, or if you’d like to learn more about what to do with it once you’ve got it, you might be interested in my ebook called Cure the Fear of Homeschooling High School.
 In it there is a screencast where I show you exactly how to find the admissions requirements on college websites.
 I also take you step-by-step through the process of creating a course of study for your high schooler.
 You’ll be confident that you haven’t missed anything and that your teen will be equipped to fulfill their goals!